majidorc/parse-email/README.md

 # Bookings Management & Notification System

-A modern Node.js/Postgres system for automated bookings management, email parsing, and real-time multi-channel notifications.
+A modern Node.js & PostgreSQL system for automated bookings management, email parsing, and real-time notifications.
 Features a static HTML/JS dashboard for operations, accounting, and program management.
+All configuration is managed via the dashboard and stored in the database.

 ---

 ## Features

 - **Automated Email Parsing:** Extracts bookings from Bokun.io and Thailand Tours emails with robust parser rules.
-- **Database-Driven Settings:** All sensitive settings (Telegram Bot Token, Chat ID, notification email, etc.) are managed via the web UI and stored in the database.
+- **Database-Driven Settings:** All notification and sensitive settings (Telegram Bot Token, Chat ID, notification email, etc.) are managed via the dashboard UI and stored in the database.
 No .env for notification targets.
 - **Multi-Channel Notifications:** Sends booking notifications via Email, Telegram, and LINE.
 Telegram notifications are sent for bookings made for today (Bangkok time), not just future bookings.
 - **Dashboard:**
   - Summary cards for Total Bookings (by tour_date) and New Bookings (by book_date) in the selected period
   - Booking channels breakdown (counts and passenger totals)
   - Accounting and program management
   - Secure login-protected access
-- **No Prices Tab:** All Prices-related features and code have been removed for simplicity and clarity.
+- **No Prices Tab:** All price-related features have been removed for simplicity and clarity.

 ---